laravel-notification-channels/pusher-push-notifications/README.md

 ## Usage

-Now you can use the channel in your `via()` method inside the notification as well as send a push notification:
+Now you can use the channel in your `via()` method inside the Notification class.

 ``` php
 use NotificationChannels\PusherPushNotifications\Channel;